StrawIII/interactive-bezier/README.md

 ```

 # Usage
-- right click to crate a new point
+- right click to create a new point
 - left click on a point to move it
 - press "R" to reset
 - pres "ESC" to close the app